 The round tables were so hard to make look decent.
 I hated them, but everyone was very nice and seemed to like the pale blue overlays with the kraft.
 The clean up committee really, truly loved me though.
 It was a snap for us to uncover the tables at the end.

-Did I mention I hated them?
+Did I mention I HATED how this ended up looking?
 Let’s not even discuss the chairs.

 I hung the tissue pom poms from the ceiling and they seemed dwarfed by the massiveness of the room and tent, but again…just not enough manpower or budget, so I broke down and resorted to the flags for impact.
 Have another margarita.